Artist: Kevin Beasley

 The Acquisition

 The Acquisition is my favorite slab sculpture in A View of a Landscape.
-Its bright red hues are captivating and the embedded objects represent a timeline of Beasley’s personal evolution: from a small farm in Virginia to a big time artist in New York City.
-The slab features everything from a raw cotton picked from Virginia and a pair of overalls, to a Samick SM-122 sound mixer, Acer laptop and a hoodie.
+Its bright red hues are captivating, and the embedded objects represent a timeline of Beasley’s personal evolution: from a small farm in Virginia to a big-time artist in New York City.
+The slab features everything from a raw cotton picked from Virginia and a pair of overalls, to a Samick SM-122 sound mixer, an Acer laptop, and a hoodie.

 The Reunion